There are times throughout the renovation process where a homeowner will realize that what they initially decided on is no longer what they want.

 What Isn’t a Change Order

-Change orders can be a point of confusion for homeowners, and this is because of scheduling.
-People assume that when we say that a change order occurs when the schedule changes, they should take that quite literally and assume that we mean all scheduling.
-Since we do make clear schedules for progress on each part of a renovation, people tend to think that if something takes an extra hour, we will charge them for the added time.
+We’re saying that a change order occurs when the schedule changes, and homeowners take that quite literally and assume that we mean all scheduling.
+Because we do make clear schedules for progress on each part of your renovation, people tend to think that if something takes an extra hour, we will charge them for the added time.
 This is not the case.

 What is a Change Order?

 It means that something has happened to our original plan and schedule because of a change that you want to see.
-Making any move away from the original plan comes with a significant amount of extra work on our end, and that is what we consider a change order.
+An extreme deviation from the original plan, that comes with a significant amount of extra work on our end, is what we consider a change order.

 2. It Pushes Your Schedule